Melatonin as a medication and supplement: REM sleep behavior disorder

 Melatonin is a safer alternative than clonazepam in the treatment of REM sleep behavior disorder – a condition associated with the synucleinopathies like Parkinson's disease and dementia with Lewy bodies.
 However, clonazepam may be more effective.
-In any case, the quality of evidence for both treatments is very low and it is unclear whether either are definitely effective.
+In any case, the quality of evidence for both treatments is very low and it is unclear whether either is definitely effective.

 Dementia

 A 2020 Cochrane review found no evidence that melatonin helped sleep problems in people with moderate to severe dementia due to Alzheimer's disease.
 A 2019 review found that while melatonin may improve sleep in minimal cognitive impairment, after the onset of Alzheimer's disease it has little to no effect.
 Melatonin may, however, help with sundowning (increased confusion and restlessness at night) in people with dementia.

 Available forms

 A prolonged-release 2 mg oral formulation of melatonin sold under the brand name Circadin is approved for use in the European Union in the short-term treatment of insomnia in people age 55 and older.

 Melatonin is also available as an over-the-counter dietary supplement in many countries.
 It is available in both immediate-release and less commonly prolonged-release forms.
 The compound is available in supplements at doses ranging from 0.3 mg to 10 mg or more.
-It is also possible to buy raw melatonin powder by the weight.
+It is also possible to buy raw melatonin powder by weight.
 Immediate-release formulations of melatonin cause blood levels of melatonin to reach their peak in about an hour.
-The hormone may be administered orally, as capsules, gummies, tablets, or liquids.
+The hormone may be administered orally, as capsules, gummies, tablets, oral films, or as a liquid.
 It is also available for use sublingually, or as transdermal patches.
+Several inhalation-based melatonin products with a wide range of doses are available but their safety remains to be evaluated.

-The American Academy of Sleep Medicine (AASM) said that the melatonin content in unregulated (without a USP verified mark) supplements can diverge widely from the claimed amount; a study found that the melatonin content ranged from one half to four times the stated dose.
+The American Academy of Sleep Medicine (AASM) says that the melatonin content in unregulated (without a USP verified mark) supplements can diverge widely from the claimed amount; a study found that the melatonin content ranged from one half to four times the stated dose.